redhym/-8WeekSqlChallenge/Case Study # 2/Solutions.md

 After investigating the date, I found that some tables need cleaning and transforming to do.

-Tables that need cleaning are - customer_orders, runner_orders and pizza_runner.
+Tables that need cleaning are - customer_orders, runner_orders.

 1.customer_orders: